 Provides majors practical experience in areas where speaking, reading, and writing skills may be applied.
+Offered every year.
+3 credits.

-Note: Courses in other foreign languages such as German, Latin, Russian, Chinese and Hebrew are offered when demand warrants and staffing permits.
+Note: Courses in other foreign languages such as German, Latin, Italian, Russian, Chinese and Hebrew are offered when demand warrants and staffing permits.